skx/rss2email/configfile/FUZZING.md

 # Fuzz-Testing

-The upcoming 1.18 release of the golang compiler/toolset has integrated support for fuzz-testing.
+The 1.18 release of the golang compiler/toolset has integrated support for fuzz-testing.

 Fuzz-testing is basically magical and involves generating new inputs "randomly" and running test-cases with those inputs.